MoTint614-822-0494

 Drive it two weeks

 Rain, salt, a car wash, a hot week in a parking lot.
-Vinyl tells on itself fast if it was laid wrong.
+Vinyl laid wrong shows itself quickly.

 3. 03